Cam Gallagher Preview, Player Props: Guardians vs. Tigers

 Cam Gallagher At The Plate

-- He has scored in six of 52 games so far this year.
+- He has scored a run in six of 52 games so far this year.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.